Chicago Firefighter-EMT Erik Zuma Is Charged With Raping Someone He Knows, But He's Still On The Job

 Kozlov also reached out to the Fire Department to ask if there is any specific policy on an employee’s status if they are charged with a felony.

 Langford said it depends on circumstances and the employees’ position, adding due process is important, and the union contract can come into play.
-So Zuma is still on active duty.MORE NEWS: Chicago Weather: Building Heat
+So Zuma is still on active duty.MORE NEWS: Governor JB Pritzker Signs Amended Code Allowing 22-Year-Old Students With Special Needs To Complete Academic Year

 Kozlov’s attempts to reach Zuma were unsuccessful.